iomicroservices/baselink-nuxt/content/legal/terms-of-service.md

 ### 4. Pricing and Billing
 #### **4.1 Prices, Quotes and Estimates**
-**4.1.1** All prices displayed on the Website are inclusive of the Service Provider’s consideration and Our platform fees, and are based on the information provided by You at the time of Booking.<br>
+**4.1.1** All prices displayed on the Website are inclusive of the Service Provider's consideration and Our platform fees, and are based on the information provided by You at the time of Booking.<br>
 **4.1.2** The final price may vary if the scope of the Service changes, additional time is required, or other reasonable adjustments are made.
 We will inform You as soon as practicable of any change in cost.<br>
 **4.1.3** By proceeding with a Booking, You agree to pay the quoted price, subject to any permitted adjustments under these Terms.
 The price to be paid is the price quoted at the time of Booking, except in cases of obvious error or abuse of the Website or its pricing system.<br>
 **4.1.4** We may change Our pricing at any time, but such changes will not affect Bookings that have already been accepted and confirmed by way of a Service Confirmation email.